Best Cyber Monday TV Deals

-CR highlights the sales on televisions from LG, Onn, Samsung, TCL, and others
+CR highlights holiday sales on televisions from LG, Samsung, TCL, and other top brands

 32-Inch to 50-Inch TVs

 Consumers looking for a smaller value-priced smart TV should consider this 2020 set.
 It has fine overall picture quality, plus Amazon’s Fire TV smart system built in.
 Like many sets this size, it has a fairly narrow viewing angle, but odds are you’re not planning to host a movie-night party around a 32-inch screen, so that’s not a big concern.
 And this is a decent discount: The model just dropped $10 at both retailers on Black Friday itself.

 Hisense 43-Inch 4K Roku TV

 Right now, we see this 43-inch Hisense 43R7G5 only at Costco, so we can’t compare prices, but it’s now $30 cheaper than last week.
 We haven’t tested this model, but in general Hisense 4K Roku sets in this range have done well overall for picture quality but not as well for HDR (high dynamic range) performance in our lab testing.
 Costco often bundles its TVs, especially larger, pricier sets, with extended warranties, which could make its deals a bit more attractive than similarly priced ones from competitors.

 This set from Insignia, Best Buy’s house brand, does a nice job overall with both high-definition and 4K ultra-high definition picture quality.
 But like many less expensive TVs, it can’t get bright enough to deliver a compelling HDR experience.
 Amazon’s Fire TV smart streaming service and Alexa voice-enabled digital assistant are built into the set.
 The price just dropped by $20 at both retailers.

 CR’s test results: Insignia NS-43DF710NA21 43-inch TV